patrickamsler/ml-notes/readme.md

 ### Data Synthesis

 Data synthesis is a technique using artificial data inputs to create new data.
 It is used when the training data is limited.
 E.g. generating new images of letters and numbers for OCR.

+### Transfer Learning

+Transfer learning is a technique where a model trained on one task with large amount of data is used as a starting point (supervised pretraining).
+This model and its parameters is then copied and used as a starting point for a new task.
+The model is then fine-tuned on the new task.

+Pre-trained models are available for image recognition, speech recognition, and natural language processing.

+You can use an open source pre-trained neuronal network and just train the last layer for your specific task or use it as a starting point and train all parameters of all layers.